openboxes/openboxes-e2e/documentation/ApplicationConfiguration.md

 | **type** | required location type which will be validated before running all of the tests. eg. DEPOT, SUPPLIER etc... |
 | **requiredRoles** | exact supported activities that the provided locations is required to have |

-> **!IMPORTANT**: if provided location contains more activities than specified in the config - application will fail
+> **❗IMPORTANT**: if provided location contains more activities than specified in the config - application will fail

 <br>